Collections Policy

 What about tattered old coverlets in poor condition?

-If you are wondering what to do with a threadbare coverlet that’s in poor shape and maybe even falling apart, consider donating it to be documented and "upcycled" rather than sent to a landfill.
-As stewards of the Anderson-Hawthorne textile database, we are always excited to add more coverlet records to our research database regardless of their condition.
-We are also always on the lookout for worn and partial coverlets that can be lovingly re-sewn into keepsakes to be used and appreciated for years to come.
-We will always fully photograph and document these coverlets for posterity before repurposing them.
+If you are wondering what to do with a threadbare coverlet fragment that’s in poor shape and maybe even falling apart, consider donating it to be documented and "upcycled" rather than sent to a landfill.
+We are always excited to add more coverlet records to the Coverlet Documentation Project regardless of their condition.
+We are also always on the lookout for worn and partial coverlets that can be re-sewn into keepsakes to be used and appreciated for years to come.
+We always fully photograph and document these fragmentary coverlets for posterity before reselling or repurposing them.

 For further inquiries, please contact the Curator.